 - Cerro Prieto the Company is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production.
-The Company is re-leaching material to extract residual gold from previously leached material which is expected to increase gold production in the coming quarters. - Puma zone In Q4 2021 the Company began producing for the Puma zone which is an exploration and evaluation property. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia work to bring a resolution to the conflict with DynaUSA and move the project into production.
+The Company is re-leaching material to extract residual gold from previously leached material which is expected to increase gold production in the coming quarters. - Puma zone In Q4 2021 the Company began producing for the Puma zone which is an exploration and evaluation property and continue to explore the area to attempt to extend the life of the zone. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia work to bring a resolution to the conflict with DynaUSA and move the project into production.